Rico Gafford: Buffalo Bills

 On August 24, 2021, Gafford was claimed off waivers by the Buffalo Bills.
 He was waived on August 27.

 Denver Broncos

 On September 14, 2021, Gafford was signed to the Denver Broncos practice squad.

 Green Bay Packers

 On January 26, 2022, Gafford signed a reserve/future contract with the Green Bay Packers.
-The Packers moved Gafford back to cornerback after the team drafted three wide receivers in the 2022 NFL Draft.
-He was waived on August 30, 2022, and signed to the practice squad the next day.
-On September 2, 2022, he was released from the practice squad.
+The Packers moved Gafford back to cornerback after the team drafted three wide receivers in the 2022 NFL draft.
+He was waived on August 30, and signed to the practice squad the next day.
+On September 2, he was released from the practice squad.

 Birmingham Stallions

 On December 13, 2022 Gafford signed with the Birmingham Stallions of the United States Football League (USFL) and returned to being a wide receiver.
+He was released on April 10, 2023.

-Personal life
+BC Lions

-In 2021, Gafford married his Bosnian wife, Elma Šećerbegović.
-Their son was born in 2020, and their second son was born in December 2021.
+On September 26, 2023, Gafford signed a practice roster agreement with the BC Lions.
+He did not dress in a game with the Lions, but was re-signed for the following season on November 22, 2023.
+He retired on March 25, 2024.